 We continue to restore the Preserve’s natural areas.
 Fire was re-introduced to all 100 acres of pine flatwoods, reducing invasive plants to a “maintenance” level, and with the help of volunteers we planted 300 longleaf pine trees.
 The next exciting phase is beginning, with greater opportunities for you to be involved.
 The pastureland fronting Stringfellow Road will transform from exotic grasses back to native pine flatwoods.
 The once disturbed row-cropped and grazing land will be covered with beautiful wildflowers and native grasses.
 Volunteers will continue to plant hundreds of trees within this new grassland and the recreation area surrounding the main pond will be transformed as well.
 We hope to engage the community in planting beautiful shade trees for people, trees for wildlife, and wetland trees.
 Community members have also built nest boxes for eastern bluebirds and American Kestrels and will install them throughout the site.

-Last December, people gathered alongside Stringfellow Road and unlocked the pasture gate to Pine Island Preserve at Matlacha Pass.
+In December 2016, people gathered alongside Stringfellow Road and unlocked the pasture gate to Pine Island Preserve at Matlacha Pass.
 They set out to learn about an uncommon tree – the longleaf pine, Pinus palustris – and return this tree to Pine Island Preserve after 100 years of absence.

 Longleaf is a type of pine that once formed a mighty southeastern forest, spanning nine states and 140,000 square miles.
 Trees were large and tall, forming a high canopy with open meadows underneath – a beautiful landscape of grassy carpets framed by columns supporting an emerald ceiling.
 Unfortunately the tree was harvested heavily and by 1920, many of Pine Island’s trees were gone.
 Today, just 3% of all longleaf pine trees remain in the United States.